Slowpoke079/Public-Writeups/Injection-box_TryHackMe/Injection_TryHackMe_Writeup.md

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Injection-box_TryHackMe/Pictures/3.png)

-## text
 - Ping injection did not work because there was no " true " condition.

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Injection-box_TryHackMe/Pictures/6.png)

 - Ping injection did not work because there was no " true " condition.
-We can create a true condition by inputting the username of an existing user combined with " ; ".
+We can create a true condition by inputting a findable product/object in the search bar/command.
+In this case the username of an existing user combined with " ; " will do.
-- root exists, so root; = true
+- root exists, so root; = true (If you could return/find a product with the search term carrot.
+You could try and use carrot; to try and create a true statement)
 - "ping -c 10 10.9.118.170" = false, and thus ignored
 - "root; ping -c 10 10.9.118.170" = true, and thus executed

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Injection-box_TryHackMe/Pictures/7.png)

-## OS Command Injection
+## OS Command Injection without "true" statement
+- In a lot of webapps it's also possible to do a OS Command injection without any true statements.
+This can work for ping also.
 - Linux Distrobution Enumeration: Since it is not a blind injection we can see the output on our screen/webapp/webpage.

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Injection-box_TryHackMe/Pictures/13.png)